Sicily Suggested Itineraries

 Duration: 9 hours (approx.)

-Enjoy a full-day private shore excursion from the Taormina port to Sicily’s beautiful Cyclops Riviera, encompassing the fishing villages of Catania and ...
+Enjoy a full-day private shore excursion from the Messina port to the picturesque Cyclops Riviera, encompassing the Sicilian fishing villages of Catania and ...
 Read more

 Duration: 9 hours (approx.)